datarightplus/datarightplus-website/docs/library.md

 {% include spec_releases_table.html repo="datarightplus-cdr-profile" name="draft-authors-datarightplus-cdr-profile" releases="00:2024-04-03" %}

+## Australian DataRight+

+The Australian DataRight+ ecosystem profile introduces functionality beyond the Australian Consumer Data Right for the purposes of functionality beyond the mandate.

+{% include spec_releases_table.html repo="datarightplus-dio-profile" name="draft-authors-datarightplus-dio-profile" releases="" %}

 # Actions

+## Bulk Transactions Detail V1

+The Bulk Transaction Detail specification provides an asynchronous mechanism for downloading bulk Banking Transaction Detail records using the same input parameters as the List Banking Transactions endpoint.
+While implementing an action lodgement behaviour it is compatible with the CDR Data Sharing Arrangement.

+{% include spec_releases_table.html repo="datarightplus-banking-bulk-transaction-v1" name="datarightplus-banking-bulk-transaction-v1" releases="" %}

 ## Sharing Arrangement V1

 The Sharing Arrangement V1 specification is intended to be a like-for-like specification of the Data Standards specifying the mandated version of a CDR Data Sharing Arrangement.
 It includes provisions related to custom claims, obligations with respect to specific API endpoints and the supported data clusters (incorporated as oauth2 scopes).

 {% include spec_releases_table.html repo="datarightplus-sharing-arrangement-v1" name="draft-authors-datarightplus-sharing-arrangement-v1" releases="00:2024-04-02" %}

+## Sharing Arrangement V2

+The Sharing Arrangement V2 specification is a next generation implementation of a data sharing arrangement.
+It is intended to achieve the same  objectives of Sharing Arrangement V1 but provide for an intent based pattern facilitating multiple authorisation patterns and lifecycle monitoring.

+{% include spec_releases_table.html repo="datarightplus-sharing-arrangement-v2" name="draft-authors-datarightplus-sharing-arrangement-v2" releases="" %}

 # Data Resource Sets